A revolutionary technology for understanding chemical reactions

 Observe catalyst dynamics with full S/TEM performance

-The Nano-Reactor enables users to achieve real-world gas conditions pressures of 1 Bar, while imaging at atomic resolution.
+The Nano-Reactor enables users to achieve real-world gas conditions pressures of up to 2 Bar, while imaging at atomic resolution.
 The Nano-Reactor has been designed such that the thickness of the gas flow at the position of the sample is in the 10 um range, giving close to zero interaction with the electron beam.
 As a sample carrier, the Nano-Reactor’s lower SiNx window has a quadruple benefit of supporting the sample for S/TEM imaging, thermally insulating the heated sample area from the bulk material (at RT) of the Nano-Reactor and being chemically inert to most samples and gases enclosing the gas safely within the Nano-Reactor.

 EDS top chips